Vezhen Peak

-Vezhen (Вежен [ˈvɛʒɛn]) is a peak in the Central Balkan Mountains, located in western Bulgaria.
+Vezhen (Вежен [ˈvɛʒɛn]) is a peak in the Central Balkan Mountains, located in central Bulgaria.
 At 2198 m Vezhen is the 77th highest mountain in Bulgaria.
 It is situated in the Teteven mountain, firming part of Central Balkan National Park.
 Its slopes mark the border of the Tsarichina Reserve.
 Around the peak's area is located the largest forests of Pinus peuce in the Balkan Mountains.